GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 Set a password for the root MySQL user.

 1. Click **Shell** on the XAMPP Control Panel to open a command prompt window.
-2. Run the following command to set a password for root user:
+2. Run the following command to set a password for the root user:
 ```
 mysql -u root -p
 ```